Geodels/gospl/docs/tech_guide/hill.rst

 Hillslope processes are known to strongly influence catchment morphology and drainage density and several formulations of hillslope transport laws have been proposed.
 Most of these formulations are based on a mass conservation equation and assume that a layer of soil available for transport is always present (*i.e.* precluding  case of bare exposed bedrock) and that dissolution and mass transport in solution can be neglected.

-Under such assumptions and via the Exner's law, the mass conservation equation widely applied in landscape modelling is of the form:
+Under such assumptions, the mass conservation equation widely applied in landscape modelling is of the form:

 .. math::